kube-academy/katacoda-scenarios/kubectl/step10.md

-Remember we wanted to list the pods in the previous steps but there were not any in the default Namespace.
-Now, we have pods in the default Namespace from when we created that deployment resource.
+Remember we wanted to list the Pods in the `default` namespace previously, but there were no Pods in the Namespace.
+Now, we have Pods in the `default` Namespace from when we created the Deployment resource.

+View the Pods in the `default` namespace:

-`kubectl get pods`{{execute}}
+`watch kubectl get pods`{{execute}}

-Run the command until the pods are *Running* condition
+Keep the watch on the command until the pods are the `RUNNING` condition, which will appear under the `STATUS` section of the output.

+Once the Pods are `RUNNING`, you can stop the watch:

+clear{{execute interrupt}}